-For more than 32 years, the program has been providing speakers for CPA society conferences, chapter events, discussion groups, committees and other groups.
+For more than three decades, the program has been providing speakers for CPA society conferences, chapter events, discussion groups, committees and other groups.
 A minimum of 50 people is typically required to schedule a presentation.

 Get More Than Just a Speech